 So what is the bottom line?
 Is the Leica SL better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

-Reasons to prefer the Leica SL (Typ 601):
+Arguments in favor of the Leica SL (Typ 601):

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.